 The Company has engaged third-party service providers to perform a large number of functions that are integral to its business, including regional operations, operation of customer service call centers, distribution and sale of airline seat inventory, provision of information technology infrastructure and services, transmitting or uploading of data, provision of aircraft maintenance and repairs, provision of various utilities and performance of airport ground services, aircraft fueling operations and catering services, among other vital functions and services.
 Although generally the Company enters into agreements that define expected service performance and compliance requirements, there can be no assurance that our third-party service providers will adhere to these requirements.
 Accordingly, any of these third-party service providers may materially fail to meet its service performance commitments to the Company or may suffer disruptions to its systems that could impact its services.
-For example, failures in certain third-party technology or communications systems may cause flight delays or cancellations.
-The failure of any of the Company's third-party service providers to perform their service obligations adequately, or other interruptions of services, may reduce the Company's revenues and increase its expenses, prevent the Company from operating its flights and providing other services to its customers or result in adverse publicity or harm to our brand.
+For example, failures in certain third-party service providers to perform their service obligations adequately, or other interruptions of services, may reduce the Company's third-party service providers to perform their service obligations adequately, or other interruptions of services to its customers or result in adverse publicity or harm to our brand.
 We may also be subject to consequences from any illegal conduct of our third-party service providers, including for their failure to comply with anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act.
 In addition, the Company's business and financial performance could be materially harmed if its customers believe that its services are unreliable or unsatisfactory.